NattyNarwhal/Colours/README.md

 ## Goals

 * Android/iOS/UWP ports: Do I need to convert the Core to a "portable class library?"
 Does this affect the desktop versions?
 Is a port feasible? `System.Drawing` would be nearly mandatory without major surgery - and even then, you need a wrapper (if you lack `System.Drawing` - the wrapper would be like `GdkWrapper` in the GTK version) you need to implement one for each new platform.
 Do I need to implement a colour picker for each platform too?
+ * A Mac version using MonoMac or `Xamarin.Mac` should be very feasible, but my only Mac is a MacMini1,1 running SL.
 * Eyedropper in SWF version.
 The GTK version naturally has this because the native colour picker does.
 Portability might have been a concern, but the GTK version exists now.
 * Colour pallettes - both either readymades or custom "bookmark" like ones.
 * Rebrand? - Colours is a generic name.